andreaprunotto/SNOMED-CT-MTP/README.md

 ![Supp.
 Fig. 1](https://github.com/andreaprunotto/SNOMED-CT-MTP/blob/main/schemes_of_translations_methods.png)

-**Consensus matrix of direct translations obtained with different MT tools.** The matrix is defined by assigning TPs on row and columns, and then placing the number of TCs found in common among any TPs couple in the cells.
+**Consensus matrix of direct translations obtained with different MT tools.** The matrix is defined by assigning TPs on rows and columns, and then placing the number of TCs found in common among any TPs couple in the cells.
 Barplots on top and left represent the average consensus of one TP with all the others.

 ![Supp.
 Fig. 1](https://github.com/andreaprunotto/SNOMED-CT-MTP/blob/main/Heatmap_engines-sources.png)